UoW-CPC/muscle-orchestrator/README.md

  ### Phase 2 - MUSCLE parallel execution

 In this phase we perform MSA for the files created in the previous step.
-From the proposed solutions choose the one that fits to your needs.
+As mention previously from the two use case choose the one that fulfills your requirements.

 #### Cloud Solution